J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model22.md

-# thether.STL
+# mock_leg

-This model represents the tether component, providing a flexible connection for the system.
+Description for mock_leg.
+Replace with details about this part.